piearisara/Dog-Breed-Prediction/README.md

 ## Project Overview

 The objective is to develop an algorithm that classifies images of dogs by their breed which uses CNN.
 The model was trained from scratch and with transfer learning.
+Here is what it will look like:
+[images/demo.jpg]

 ## Table of Contents